schienstockd/ceceliaDocker/README.md

         - "E:\\\\Cecelia\\\\Dominik\\\\projects"
 ```

-- If you have an `NVIDIA` GPU and want to use it, you need to change `build` target
+- If you have an `NVIDIA` GPU and want to use it, you need to change the `build` target
 to `cciaNVIDIA` in `docker-compose.yml`

 ```yaml